 “It was hard to accept my midwife’s recommendation that I go on medication for postpartum depression and anxiety.
 As i struggled with that and a colicky newborn, babywearing was one area of parenting where i felt some confidence.
 I worried i was failing as a mom, but when i put my daughter in our sling, she was calmer (and so was I), so i must be doing something right!
 She was close and I had free hands for self-care like eating, drinking, or brushing my hair.
 Babywearing meetings were a place i could go and feel “normal.” i never worried that i would be judged as an anxious new mom.
 Both the physical act of babywearing and the community i found in my local group help me through one of the hardest times in my life,” Tamara A.

 Several weeks ago, I spent an afternoon running an errand with my family at our local discount warehouse store.
-We had checked out and sat down in the food court to have a quick lunch before going home and putting the kids down for a nap.
+We had checked out and sat down in the food court to have a quick lunch and a leptin tea before going home and putting the kids down for a nap.
 I had my youngest in a baby carrier while my toddler sat next to my husband on the bench seat, eating his slice of pizza and pointing at all the things around him that he knew the words for.
 (When did my little boy get to be so big?!)
 The baby stirred on my chest, ready for his lunch too, so I discreetly nursed him in my carrier while his big brother continued to giggle, chatter and wave at passersby.
 After a few minutes I realized my baby had fallen asleep against by breast, content and full.
 I looked down at him, feeling warmth instead of the panic I had felt so frequently lately.
 I looked at my older son with his little teeth and cheesy pizza smile sitting like a big boy at the table and felt feelings of calm instead of irritable.
 I looked at my husband, the loving father of my children and supportive partner in what I can only imagine was a difficult year for and a half for him as well.
 I looked at my family and I drank it that moment.

 Parenting is a long and difficult slog.
 The rewarding moments can be few and far between which is especially difficult when you are battling mental illness.
 For me, babywearing gives an opportunity for those moments to happen.
 I can take my active toddler to the zoo or the science museum to play and be stimulated while I carry his baby brother on my chest or back.
 When that same toddler comes to you after his thirtieth tantrum of the day and hands you the carrier and requests to be held, you comply, even if he wants down ten seconds later.
 The past two years in my parenthood journey are largely hazy due to my untreated depression and anxiety but in my phone are hundreds of grainy photos of me wearing my boys.
 Somewhere in between the rage and anxiety, there were moments of contentment and joy and I know this because I had the presence of mind to snap of a photo of it so I could remind myself of why I do what I do and why I wear my children.